Skip to content

 3,000 100 17%

-Conversely, assuming the total number of monitors is M, then the required number of Pods can be calculated based on M ÷ (5 × (60 × 1,000 ÷ T)).
+Conversely, assuming the total number of monitors is M, then the required number of Pods can be derived from M ÷ (5 × (60 × 1,000 ÷ T)).

 Formula